WiseLibs/better-sqlite3/docs/api.md

 User-defined aggregate functions can accept multiple arguments (detected automatically) just like [regular user-defined functions](#functionname-options-function---this).
 Further more, `options.varargs` and `options.deterministic` [can be applied](#functionname-options-function---this) as well.

-User-defined aggregate functions can be used as [window functions](https://www.sqlite.org/windowfunctions.html) if you provide an `options.inverse` function.
+User-defined aggregate functions can be used as [window functions](https://www.sqlite.org/windowfunctions.html) if you provide an `inverse()` function.
 Where `step()` is used to add a row to the current window, `inverse()` is used to remove a row from the current window.
 When using window functions, `result()` may be invoked multiple times, if provided.

 ```js
 db.aggregate('addAll', {